JdeRobot/DetectionMetrics/docs/_pages/funcionality/automatic_evaluation.md

   nav: "docs"
 ---

-# Description
 DetectionSuite supports both a Qt based user interface and some command line based applications both requiring a config file to run.
 Some users might prefer using the command line tools which can give results in a single run without the need to use the Graphical User Interface.

-One such significant tool is Automatic Evaluator, which can evaluate multiple networks on a single dataset or multiple datasets in a single run.
+One such significant tool is **Automatic Evaluator**, which can evaluate multiple networks on a single dataset or multiple datasets in a single run.

 All you need is config file containing details about the dataset(s) and network(s).